 Cape Le Grand National Park was even older, and filled with stunning coastal scenery.

-Lake Inle was the least popular of my posts from the exceptional photogenic Myanmar (Burma).
+Lake Inle was the least popular of my posts from the exceptionally photogenic Myanmar (Burma).